PriyanshiYaduvanshi/Java-DSA-Bootcamp/Array/2. Min-Max in an Array/README.md

-# Min and Max in Array
+# Minimum and Maximum of an Array

 ## Problem Statement
 Given an array `arr[]`, find the minimum and maximum elements present in the array.